YellowJacketLinux/CPAN-RPM/README.md

 Where `m` is the second integer in the triplet and `n` is the patch level integer in the triplet.

-Sometimes the minimum perl version is specified as a float, so you may need to convert it.
+Sometimes the minimum Perl version is specified as a float, so you may need to convert it.

 When described as a float, pad it with zeros to six decimal places.
-Then the first three decimals after the dot correspond with `m` and the second set of three correspon with the `n`.
+Then the first three decimals after the dot correspond with `m` and the second set of three correspond with the `n`.
 For example:

     use 5.00801  = use 5.008010 is the triplet 5.8.10
     use 5.04     = use 5.040000 is the triplet 5.40.0